scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

 .. seealso::

-   Scipy is a vast library.
+   SciPy is a vast library.
 For a quick summary to the whole library, see the :ref:`scipy <scipy>` chapter.